Quantitative Transversal Theorems in the Plane: -stabbing order

 \end{proof}

-The above proof requires that every six sets have an $(f, \alpha)$-transversal that intersects them in order.
-By adding the requirement of disjointness, Wenger's non-quantitative version of \cref{thrm:4stabber} \cite[Theorem 3]{Wenger.1990} is able to decrease the the number of sets which must have a transversal from six to four.
-The same works for the quantitative version.

-\begin{theorem} Let $\mathcal{F} = \{C_1,\ldots, C_n\}$ be a an ordered family of pairwise disjoint and compact convex sets in the plane ($n\geq 4$), and let $\alpha>0$.
-Suppose that for any four sets, there exist a $(f,\alpha)$-transversal that intersects all four of them in the order provided.
-Then, there exists $(f,\alpha)$-transversal for all sets in $\mathcal{F}$, consistent with the ordering. \end{theorem}
+\begin{remark} If we define monotone functions appropriately for compact, non-convex sets (see \cref{remark:convex-connected}), then the single arc condition from \cref{prop:disjoint-singlearc} works for non-convex sets as well when we strengthen the disjointness condition to require that every pair of sets has a (non-quantitative) separation line.
+If additionally we require that the sets are connected, then the rest of \cref{prop:disjoint-singlearc} (as well as \cref{cor:disjoint} below) works as well for non-convex sets.
+However, if a set is disconnected, an $(f,\alpha)$-stabber may not intersect the set at all. \end{remark}

+For non-disjoint sets, the $(f,\alpha)$-stabbing order of a transversal may be different from the order in which it intersects the sets.
+(See \cref{nontransversal counterexample}.)

+In the next few propositions, we show that for a family $\mathcal{F}$ satisfying \cref{rmk:all directions stab}, the single arc condition, and the transitivity condition, the existence of an $(f,\alpha)$-consistent ordering of $\mathcal{F}$ is equivalent to the existence of some ordering of $\mathcal{F}$ so that every three sets in $\mathcal{F}$ has an $(f,\alpha)$-transversal that $(f,\alpha)$-stabs the sets in order.

+\begin{proposition} Let $\mathcal{F}$ be an ordered family of sets satisfying \cref{rmk:all directions stab} and the single arc condition.
+Assume that every three sets in $\mathcal{F}$ have a transversal that $(f,\alpha)$-stabs them in order.
+Then, $\mathcal{F}$ has an $(f,\alpha)$-consistent ordering given by the prescribed ordering of $\mathcal{F}$. \end{proposition}